antonvh/UartRemote/README.md

 # Remote UART library: uartremote.py

 This is a library for robust, near real-time communication between two UART devices.
-We developed it with LEGO EV3, SPIKE Prime and other MicroPython (ESP) modules.
+We developed it on python 3.9 with LEGO EV3, SPIKE Prime and other MicroPython (ESP/STM32) modules.
 The library has the following properties:
 - It is fast enough to read sensor data at 30-50Hz.
 - It is fully symmetrical, so master and slave can have the same import.
 - It includes a RAW REPL mode to upload code to a slave module.
 This means you can develop code for both modules in one file.